JSAbrahams/mamba/doc/utils_and_classes.md

 A definition is either a value, or an immutable method.
 A definition may be private.

+A methods differs from a function in that it can modify the fields of an instance of the class.

 An instance of a class may be created.
 A class may not inherit from another class, but may have another class as a property, and forward its methods.